everthonnreis/data_engineering/README.md

 * Installing the libraries in the `requirements.txt` file in the `utils_lib` folder

 ## Running
-The operation of the pipeline consists of executing the extract and transform scripts by airflow through `sshOperator`.
+The pipeline operation is the execution of the extract and transform scripts by airflow through the `sshOperator`.
-For this execution it was necessary to transfer the access keys for the cloud instances to the `ssh_keys` folder.
-So when executing the dag, the `sshOperator` performs an ssh access and executes the scripts in the established order.
+For this execution it was necessary to transfer the access keys of the cloud instances to the `ssh_keys` folder.
+So when running the dag, `sshOperator` performs an ssh access and executes the scripts in the established order.

 * In the `extract` step, the report is downloaded, converted and sent to the raw layer of s3.
 * In the `transform` step, the raw layer file is loaded through spark and the transformations to the structure requested by the challenge are carried out.